SORT3D: Spatial Object-centric Reasoning Toolbox for Zero-Shot 3D Grounding Using Large Language Models: Experimental Setup

-We test our model on both ReferIt3D subsets and the subset of VLA-3D using Scannet scenes and compare to SOTA baselines.
-On each data subset, we evaluate our model on 200 sampled statements \footnote{We use a subset of the test set due to the cost of LLM evaluation on the full test set and the need for multiple runs to obtain variance statistics}, sampled to match the distribution of Easy, Hard, View-Dependent, and View-Independent statements in the original ReferIt3D test dataset.
-We focus our comparison against Transcrib3d \cite{fang2024transcrib3d} which, to the best of our knowledge, is the best performing model on ReferIt3D to date.
-We note, however, that their evaluation skipped over statements in the test set that either do not explicitly mention the target object or human annotators were unable to guess correctly during the dataset generation.
-We provide results for our method on both cases, with these statements included and skipped, where ``+skip" indicates the exclusion of such statements and subsequent simplification of the problem.
-For a fair comparison, we run Transcrib3d with the same two LLMs we use on the same test splits \footnote{the GPT4 model used in their work is now a legacy model.
+We test our model on both ReferIt3D subsets and the subset of IRef-VLA using ScanNet scenes and compare to SOTA baselines.
+On each data subset, we evaluate our model on 200 sampled statements\footnote{We use a subset of the test set due to the cost of LLM evaluation on the full test set and the need for multiple runs to obtain variance statistics}, sampled to match the distribution of Easy, Hard, View-Dependent, and View-Independent statements in the original ReferIt3D test dataset.
+We focus our comparison against Transcrib3D \cite{fang2024transcrib3d} which, to the best of our knowledge, is the best performing model on ReferIt3D to date.
+For a fair comparison, we run Transcrib3D with the same two LLMs we use on the same test splits\footnote{the GPT4 model used in their work is now a legacy model.
 We run their method with GPT4o instead.}.
 For our methods, we conduct multiple trials on each data split to measure variance in LLMs, reported with standard deviation values on the grounding accuracy, which we note that other LLM-based methods do not report.

-\section{RESULTS AND DISCUSSION}
+\section{Results and Discussion}